sallyca530/Excel_Challenge/README.md

 # parent category and sub-category tutorial found on youtube: Microsoft 365.(2019, Oct.
 9).
 Split data into different columns in Microsoft Excel.
 [Video file]. https://www.youtube.com/watch?v=smmFI8WGDDs
 # deadline and lauched_at timestamps were converted using the functions provided at the following wedbite: (2023).
 How to convert between date and Unix timestamp in Excel?
 ExtendOffice.
 URL https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html#a3
 # Crowding funding goal analysis help from AskBCS learning assistant named Tristan.
 And also from teaching assistant Jared Perez.
+# Bell curve charts were based of a online tutorial: Teacher's Tech.(2022, Nov.
+21).
+How to Create a Bell Curve In Microsoft Excel.
+[Video file].
+URL https://www.youtube.com/watch?v=K1xQK6pkGGg